Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   columns: 2,
   gutter: 0.5cm,
   [
-    Our controller GUI was used for monitoring different view types, controlling simulation environment, and launching scripts.\
+    We developed a controller GUI for monitoring different view types, controlling simulation environment, and launching scripts.\
     \
-    The primary reason why we developed a controller GUI was to increase productivity by centralizing all control on one window instead of constantly launching different scripts in multiple terminal tabs and going on Gazebo to stop or reset robot.
+    The primary reason why we created this GUI was to increase productivity by centralizing all control on one window instead of having multiple terminal tabs and going on Gazebo to stop or reset robot.
-    This allowed us to easily modify values on VSCode and test its changes without getting frustrated by moving cursor all over the screen.\
+    This allowed us to easily test changes on VSCode without getting frustrated from moving cursor all over the screen.\
     \
     GUI Functionalities:
     - View different driving camera feeds (Raw, Contour, Tape)